MoejoMan/SSHVigil-Cybersecurity-Suite/README.md

-# Tripwire
+# Tripwire v1.0

-**Lightweight security threat detection and defense**
+**Production-ready SSH brute-force analyzer for small-to-medium deployments**

-SSH Brute Force Log Analyzer that parses system authentication logs, aggregates attempts by IP, classifies threat levels, and prints a concise summary with optional detailed breakdown.
-Full results can be exported to CSV.
+Lightweight security threat detection and defense.
+Parses system authentication logs, aggregates attempts by IP, classifies threat levels, and prints a concise summary with optional detailed breakdown.
+Full results can be exported to CSV for forensics and automation.

 ## Features